snehagarwal1/MSEdgeExplainers/GamepadEventDrivenInputAPI/explainer.md

 ```
 #### Key points:
 - navigator.getGamepads() returns a snapshot of all connected gamepads.
-- The polling loop is driven by `requestAnimationFrame`, typically around 60Hz (matching display refresh rate).
-Applications poll at ~60Hz via rAF, while devices may report at higher rates (125Hz-1000Hz).
-However, the browser's internal polling mechanism operates at its own frequency (implementation-dependent), and input occurring between browser polls is coalesced.
-- This mismatch can result in missed input updates, making the 60Hz rate insufficient for latency-critical applications like cloud gaming.
+- The polling loop is driven by requestAnimationFrame, typically around 60Hz (matching display refresh rate), which is much lower than the internal OS poll rate (eg., 250Hz).
+This mismatch can result in missed input updates, making the 60Hz rate insufficient for latency-critical applications like cloud gaming.
-- The proposed Event-driven API proposal would allow applications to react at browser polling rate instead of rAF rate (if browser polls faster).

 ## Goals

-Improve gamepad input efficiency and developer experience by eliminating redundant state comparison in the renderer and providing an event-driven API with pre-calculated deltas, while maintaining backward compatibility with existing polling-based workflows.
+Reduce input latency by moving away from constant polling and introducing event-driven input handling.

 ## Non-goals